daley-flips/Poker/README.md

 # Poker
-poker project in java played through terminal. hoping to improve front end and get online for multiplayer
+Poker Game for 2 or more players (played just like Texas Holdem Poker) played through terminal

+Aiming to add UI and connect it to a server